 Do you know Tyson Bryce S of the US Army?
 If so, please help us connect Bryce Tyson with his father by sending his contact information to us via an email to firstname.lastname@example.org.

-According to publicly accessible information, Bryce Tyson was promoted to the grade of 1LT in November 2015.
+According to publicly accessible information, Bryce S Tyson was promoted to the grade of 1LT in November 2015.

-Public information suggests that, he graduated from the United States Military Academy (West Point) in 2014.
+You can also easily confirm that he graduated from the United States Military Academy (West Point) in 2014.

-Also, according to public information, Bryce Tyson graduated from Shannon Forest Christian School, Greenville South, Carolina in 2010.
+Bryce Tyson graduated from Shannon Forest Christian School, Greenville South, Carolina in 2010.